*we promise the lowest admin fee on any investment available on eb5Marketplace

 There are two reasons why EB-5 capital is less attractive to strong projects: the cost to properly structure an EB-5 investment, and the uncertainty of when EB-5 funds will become available to the project.
 Thus, to offset these factors and make EB-5 capital attractive, a strong project will require a significant saving on the cost of EB-5 capital.
 This saving is reflected in the return offered to investors.

 Yes.
-To qualify for the $500,000 investment amount (instead of $1,000,000) the project must be located in a qualifying rural area or a high-unemployment area (50% above national average).
-Most of the investments currently on eb5Marketplace are $500,000 investments.
+To qualify for the $800,000 investment amount (instead of the $1,050,000 standard investment) the project must be located in a Target Employment Area (TEA), or be an infrastructure project.
+To qualify for TEA designation, the project must be in a rural area or a high-unemployment area (50% above national average.
+The investments currently on eb5Marketplace are $800,000 investments.

 Yes.
 The proceeds of a loan can be used to make an EB-5 investment, but the loan can not be secured by the project being invested in.